 Currently, there is much debate surrounding the viability of In-Orbit Servicing applications in the space industry.
 Despite some recent setbacks and perception of uncertainty surrounding upcoming IOS Services, GEO satellite life extension is garnering most interest out of all IOS offerings, and the demand is expected to increase over time.
 With government and military sector.

 The “Total loss” of a satellite like Intelsat 29e, just 3 years into its 15-year life, has 2 significant implications: the sunk cost of the satellite, in addition to over 12 years of potential revenues and 6,552 kg of uncooperative debris roaming uncontrolled in geostationary orbit.

-NSR’s In-Orbit Servicing Markets, second edition report discusses the potential for the entire industry, with focus on opportunities in both GEO and non-GEO orbits.
-Northern Sky Research has released its In-Orbit Servicing Markets, second edition (IoSM2) report, which forecasts $4.5 billion in cumulative revenues from In-Orbit Satellite Services by 2028.
+NSR’s In-Orbit Servicing Markets, 2nd Edition (IoSM2) report, released today, forecasts $4.5 billion in cumulative revenues from In-Orbit Satellite Services by 2028.